JulieWilhelmine/NoroffVueApp/README.md

-# NoroffVueApp
+# Noroff Vue App

-JavaScript Frameworks Module Assignment 2
+JavaScript Frameworks Module Assignment 2 for Front-End Development Studies at Noroff.

 To run the project download the folder.

-Make sure you have NPM installed.
-If not, run:
-"npm install"

 cd into the project folder.
 Run:
+"npm install"

-"npm run serve"
+Run: "npm run serve"

 Open local host.